-Your test result shows that further investigation is necessary.
+Your test result shows that further investigation should be considered.
 This does not mean you have cancer, just that traces of blood have been found in your poo.

 - About 2 people out of every 100 tested will have blood in their poo and be called to see the specialist screening practitioner (SSP).
-Even then, 9 out of every 10 people with blood in their bowel motions will not have cancer. - Blood in your poo could be caused by small growths called polyps or other conditions such as haemorrhoids (piles).
+Even then, 9 out of every 10 people with blood in their poo will not have bowel cancer. - Blood in your poo could be caused by small growths called polyps or other conditions such as haemorrhoids (piles).